 RESPONSE:

-I am not sure the article demonstrate enough awareness of competing perspectives, or present enough consciousness of its own premises.
+I am not sure the article demonstrates awareness of competing perspectives or presents a substantial consciousness of its own premises.
 For example, although the authors declare at the introduction that they "do not support or refute anyone's point of view regarding emerging social conflict" (p.
-9), they conclude in arguing that "in the case of the 'secular' narrative, emotions are often used in the process of constructing the image of religious group's representatives as a fundamentally different individuals, whose attributive features did not allow them to survive the period of lockdown as secular authorities required" (p.
+9), they conclude by arguing that "in the case of the 'secular' narrative, emotions are often used in the process of constructing the image of religious group's representatives as a fundamentally different individuals, whose attributive features did not allow them to survive the period of lockdown as secular authorities required" (p.
 18).
-In other words, the authors undermine the correctness of the "secular narrative" point of view, while declaring at the introduction their intention to be nonjudgmental.
-I would expect that the authors would either assert at the beginning that they intend to criticize the "secular narrative", or, really stay, as far as possible, only in the descriptive nonjudgmental perspective.
+In other words, the authors undermine the validity of the secular narrative while declaring in the introduction their intention to be nonjudgmental.
+Expectations dictate that the authors either assert their intention to criticize the secular narrative or remain, as far as possible, in a descriptive nonjudgmental perspective.

 SCORE: